-By the end of the fall semester, majors will need to submit a prospectus to the advisers and the Director of the Comparative Literature Program.
+Toward the end of the fall semester (November), majors will need to submit a prospectus to the advisers and the Director of the Comparative Literature Program.
 To complete this part of your research, you should write up your questions and preliminary findings in a rough draft so that you can use it as a reservoir for a more structured and coherent piece of writing; gradually, you will reach a more complete understanding of the subject and determine the overall direction of your essay.

-The prospectus is a 2-3-page statement that describes the main questions, relevant sources, and appropriate methods a student will use in her research.
+The prospectus is a three page statement that describes the main questions, relevant sources, and appropriate methods a student will use in her research.
 This written document should indicate that the research project fits the required parameters.
 It should include:

 - A preliminary thesis statement